 How did karma work?

-According to Hindu ideas of karma, if you did something good for other living creatures, you got good karma.
+According to Hindu ideas, if you did something good for other living creatures, you got good karma.
 This would help you in the future.
-For instance, if you helped a friend to understand the assignment, you would pile up some good karma.
+For instance, if you helped a friend to understand the assignment, you would pile up some good.
 That might make sure the teacher asked you only questions to which you knew the answers.

 On the other hand, if you did something bad, like killing a spider, you would get bad karma.
 Maybe when you fell down you would scrape your knee.
 Americans sometimes say, “What goes around comes around.”